 A possible cause of your soap allergy: Sodium Lauryl Sulfate

-Many soaps contain Sodium Lauryl Sulfate (SLS), which some say is carcinogenic and others that it “only” causes skin irritation.
+Many soaps contain Sodium Lauryl Sulfate (SLS), which some say is carcinogenic, and others that it “only” causes skin irritation.
 The reason for adding SLS is that it foams so nicely.

 The foaming makes it difficult to rinse it all off and can stay on your skin for days.
 And even penetrate it with negative influences on your kidneys and liver.
-In addition, SLS reduces skin fat of oils, causing your skin to dry out.
+In addition, SLS reduces skin fat from oils, causing your skin to dry out.

-SLS is not only found in soap, but also in toothpaste, shampoo, shaving cream, shower gel, cleaning products and detergents.
+SLS is not only found in soap, but also in toothpaste, shampoo, shaving cream, shower gel, cleaning products, and detergents.
 There is also SLES – Sodium Laureth Sulfate – which appears to be slightly milder than SLS.

 The food and drug organizations still consider SLS and SLES to be safe enough for use by consumers.
 Yet it is a fact that more and more people are allergic to all kinds of products.

 If you don’t want to take any chances, make your own soap.
 That will foam less, but cleaning has nothing to do with foaming.

 There are 2 ways to make your own soap: